Commencement Frequently Asked Questions

 DO MY GUESTS NEED TICKETS TO THE CEREMONY?

 Tickets are not issued.
 The ceremony is free and you may invite as many guests as you like.
 However, seating and parking is on a first-come, first-served basis.
 Guests should plan ahead and arrive early.
-Doors will open at 8:30 for the 10 am ceremony, and at 12:30 for the 2 pm ceremony.
+Doors will open at 8:30 a.m.

 WILL THERE BE A PHOTOGRAPHER AT COMMENCEMENT?

 Grad Images will be contacting each student via email with prices and proofs the week after the ceremony.
 To facilitate this, students will complete a photographer information card when they pick up their reader card.
 The photographer card is required even if the graduate is not ordering photographs.
 The student will bring both to commencement.
 As noted above, the reader card will be given to the college dean as the graduate goes on stage.
 The photographer card will be given to the photographer just before the student goes on stage.

 WILL I RECEIVE MY DIPLOMA AT COMMENCEMENT?